 A TREC fundraising survey report.

 There is no doubt that the economic recession has made a significant impact on many environmental nonprofits.
-In 2010, due to the severe economic downturn, TREC conducted a follow-up survey on fundraising just a year after the 2009 report, Weathering the Storm.
 "Moving To Higher Ground: Fundraising Strategies in Challenging Times" will illustrate key facets of fundraising challenges in our current times.
 View the report

 In addition, this report is broken down into seven "reportlets" below, each of which focuses on tactical steps that every organization can adopt in these challenging times.
 These reports are just as relevant today as they were a year ago.